crackyyytech/translate-ai/README.md

 ## Deploying to Vercel

 Hosting this Next.js project on Vercel is a straightforward process.
-Follow these steps to deploy your application.
+Vercel's free "Hobby" plan is a great option for hosting this application.

 ### 1. Push Your Project to a Git Repository